 Implements the integral for a spatial method.

 - child (pybamm.
-Symbol) The symbol to which is being integrated - discretised_child (pybamm.Symbol) The discretised symbol of the correct size internal_neumann_condition (left_symbol_disc, right_symbol_disc, left_mesh, right_mesh) A method to find the internal neumann conditions between two symbols on adjacent subdomains.
+Symbol) The symbol to which is being integrated - discretised\child (pybamm.Symbol) The discretised symbol of the correct size - integration\dimension (str, optional) The dimension in which to integrate (default is "primary")